President Joko Widodo invites people to buy national products and tourism - ExBulletin

 President Joko Widodo invites people to buy national products and tourism

-Beliting, ArahJatim.com Indonesian President Joko Widodo invites everyone to love, buy, use and be proud of national products.
-This was highlighted by the President of the Republic of Indonesia Joko Widodo during the launch of the Proudly Made in Indonesia (BBI) National Movement #CahayaBangkaBelitung which was held in a hybrid way today, at Tanjung Kelayang Beach, Belitung , Bangka Belitung Friday (20/5).
+MEDAN (Alert) Indonesian President Joko Widodo invites all people to love, buy, use and be proud of national products.
+So said the President of the Republic of Indonesia Joko Widodo at the launch of the National Movement for Proud Manufacturing Indonesia (BBI) #CahayaBangkaBelitung held in a hybrid way, at Tanjung Kelayang Beach, Belitung , Bangka Belitung Friday (20/5).

 I invite everyone to love and buy Indonesian products, and be proud to use national products.
 The whole community can become buyers, users as well as contribute to its marketing.
 These products are not only goods, but also tourist objects, whether natural tourism or cultural tourism.
-However, it must be remembered that the increase in commercialization must be followed by the quality of products and services, President Jokowi said.
+However, it should be remembered that increased marketing should be followed by product and service quality, President Jokowi said in a press release received by journalists in Medan, Saturday (5/21).

-President Jokowi said that the global economic turmoil can be overcome through a strategy of spending money, both in the State Revenue and Expenditure Budget (APBN), in the private sector and in the public to buy national products.

 The BBI Gernas themed Global Bangka Belitung MSME Warriors was also followed online by Coordinating Minister of Maritime Affairs and Investment Luhut Binsar Panjaitan and Deputy Minister of Tourism and Economy Angela Tanoesoedibjo.
 Present in person at the location of Deputy Tourism and Creative Economy Coordinator Odo Manuhutu.